Nalan-PandiKumar/Trojan/README.md

 # 🚀 remotemal - Remote Access Tool (RAT)

-Welcome to **remotemal**, a powerful and flexible Remote Access Tool that allows you to control systems remotely, transfer files, and execute commands seamlessly.
-Whether you're managing a fleet of machines or conducting security assessments, `remotemal` has you covered!
+Welcome to **remotemal**, a powerful and flexible Remote Access Trojan  that allows you to control systems remotely, transfer files, and execute commands seamlessly.

 ## 🌟 Features